-Setting aside an emergency fund, also called a reserve fund, is one of the first and most important steps you should take to safeguard your financial stability.
+Setting aside an emergency fund, also called a "reserve fund," is one of the first and most important steps you should take to safeguard your financial stability.
 The idea is that you won't have easy access to the fund for everyday purposes.
-It will just sit, earning interest, until you're facing either a major unexpected cost (such as medical expenses) or the need to cover your basic living expenses if you (or your spouse or partner) loses a job or gets laid off.
+It will just sit, earning interest, until you're facing a major unexpected cost, like medical expenses, or the need to cover your basic living expenses if you, your spouse, or partner, lose a job or get laid off.

 Exactly how much money you should keep in your emergency fund is open to debate.
 At an absolute minimum, it should cover your daily living expenses for three months.
 Six months would be wiser, and some planners recommend a full year.

 Choosing between putting money into your emergency fund, paying off credit card debt, or funding your 401(k)?
 Start with the credit card debt.
-There's no point in having your own money sit in a bank earning 1% interest while you're simultaneously paying 15% interest to use someone else's money.
-Contribute to the 401(k) next.
-This is especially true if your employer offers a match -- not taking advantage of it would be turning down free money.
+What's the point in having your money sit in a bank earning 1% interest while you're simultaneously paying 15% interest to use someone else's money?
+Contribute to the 401(k) next, especially if your employer offers a match.
+Not taking advantage of this option would be turning down free money.
 And in the worst-case scenario, you can later borrow from your 401(k).
-But as soon as you can, return to the project of setting up your emergency fund.
+But as soon as possible, return to the project of setting up your emergency fund.

 Don't feel like you have to create your entire fund this week.
-Most people start by setting aside a monthly amount -- for example, 5% of their paychecks, or another amount that lets them build up one month's worth of living expenses over the course of a year.
-It helps to make this automatic, for example, by asking your bank to set up an automatic deduction program from your checking account to your savings account.
+Most people start by setting aside a monthly amount—for example, 5% of their paychecks, or another amount that lets them build up one month's worth of living expenses over the course of a year.
+Consider asking your bank to set up an automatic deduction from your checking account to your savings account.

-Also monitor your monthly spending, and look for areas you can trim.
-And if you receive any promotions, work bonuses, or other unexpected windfalls, think first about adding them to your emergency fund -- before you get used to spending the extra money.
-(For help in creating a budget, see Budgeting for Personal Financial Planning.)
+Also, monitor your monthly spending, and look for areas you can trim.
+And if you receive a raise, work bonus, or another unexpected windfall, think first about adding it to your emergency fund before you get used to spending the extra money.

 Because you might need to get to your emergency fund in a hurry, keep it somewhere that's both easy to access and safe.
-Don't put cash in your freezer, but don't tie it up in funds like a long-term CD or in stocks whose worth may have declined just when you need the money.
-Your best options would most likely be a separate savings account or money market account, depending on what they're offering by way of an interest rate, minimum balance, and other terms.
+Don't put cash in your freezer, but don't tie it up in funds like a long-term CD or in stocks whose worth might have declined just when you need the money.
+Your best options would most likely be a separate savings or money market account, depending on what they're offering for an interest rate, minimum balance requirement, and other terms.